 The Ewing Street Road Safety Campaign resulted in indented street parking, new bike lanes, a safer 40kmh speed, more street trees and safety improvements for people walking and riding through three Ewing Street roundabouts.

-More recently community groups including Walk On Moreland campaigned for zebraa crossings to be installed at Ewing Street’s roundabouts to make them safer and more convenient for walkers to navigate.
+More recently community groups including Walk On Merri-Bek campaigned for zebra crossings to be installed at Ewing Street’s roundabouts to make them safer and more convenient for walkers to navigate.

 “The zebra crossings and wider footpaths leading into the roundabouts, together with bike lanes and trees, have calmed traffic and more drivers are looking out for people walking,” says Nancy Atkin.
 “Ewing Street is gradually turning into a nicer place for walking.”

 Children living in Brunswick East and Northcote can now cross the Merri Creek to access their zoned schools using a wide, car-free bridge.